alphagov/govuk-infrastructure/terraform/docs/applying-terraform.md

 When turning up from scratch, deploy the root modules in this order:

-1. [`tfc-bootstrap`](../deployments/tfc-bootstrap): bootstraps Terraform Cloud and creates `tfc-configuration` workspace which is used to manage the other Terraform module workspaces.
+1. [`tfc-bootstrap`](../deployments/tfc-bootstrap): bootstraps Terraform Cloud and creates `tfc-configuration` workspace which manages the other Terraform module workspaces.
 2. [`tfc-configuration`](../deployments/tfc-configuration): creates TFC workspaces for each terraform module and environment.
 3. [`ecr`](../deployments/ecr) (test and production accounts only): creates the ECR container registry from which the cluster pull container images.
 There is a single registry for all